Multi-Person Extreme Motion Prediction: Conclusion

 \section{Conclusion}

-We have moved beyond existing approaches for 3D human motion prediction by considering an scenario with two people performing highly interactive activities.
-Current motion prediction formulations are restricted to a single person.
-In order to learn coupled motion dynamics, we have introduced a new mechanism that exploits historical information of both people in an attention-like fashion.
-This model is trained with ExPI, a new dataset we collected of professional dancers performing aerial steps.
-ExPI is annotated with sequences of 3D body poses and shape, opening the door to not only being applied for interactive motion prediction but also for single frame pose estimation or multiview 3D reconstruction.
-The results of cross attention mechanism show consistent improvement compared to baselines that independently predict the motion of each person.
+Current motion prediction methods are restricted to single person.
+We move beyond existing approaches for 3D human motion prediction by considering a scenario with two persons performing highly interactive activities.
+We collected a new dataset called ExPI of professional actors performing dancing actions.
+ExPI is annotated with sequences of 3D body poses and shapes, opening the door to not only being applied for interactive motion prediction but also for single-frame pose estimation or multi-view 3D reconstruction.
+In order to learn the interacted motion dynamics, we introduce a baseline method trained with ExPI that exploits historical information of both people in an attention-like fashion.
+Results of our method show consistent improvement compared to methods that independently predict the motion of each person.

 { }